Gentlemen, did this happen to you?

 SLS/SLES is a foaming agent most often used in shampoos, shower gels, facial cleansers, and toothpaste so they lather more easily.
 This chemical is also used in industrial cleansers albeit in a stronger concentration.

-By itself, SLS/SLES is not that harmful, at worst it is a mild irritant that can dry up sensitive skin.
+By itself, SLS/SLES is not that dangerous, at worst it is a mild irritant that can dry up sensitive skin.

 The reason SLS/SLES is on this list is that during the making of SLS, it can be contaminated with variable amounts of 1,4 – dioxane (which is a possible carcinogen) and ethylene oxide (a known carcinogen which can also damage the nervous system).
 These two substances can be removed with a process called vacuum stripping, but it is hard for the average consumer to to tell if a certain product has gone through this process.

-With all that being said SLS is the least harmful chemical on this list.
+With all that being said SLS is the least dangerous chemical on this list.

 2. Parabens (methylparaben, butylparaben, propylparaben)